petkimani/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-Prediction of heart disease using KNN means
+Prediction of heart disease using Random Forest